Copper is Not Toxic, and Blood Tests for Copper Do Not Work

 4. Copper is not toxic, because it is GRAS, or “generally recognized as safe”. https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm

-Even this, and many of my other articles are short summaries, designed to inspire you to read my entire book.
+Even this, and many of my other articles are short summaries, designed to inspire you to read my book.